Announcing the next 9 hot and trendy spots in North American travel.

 A capital ready for its turn in the limelight

-Don't look now, but a cultural renaissance is underway in the state capital.
-Long overshadowed by its flashier California siblings, Sacramento is ready to muscle its way onto the largest tourism stage in North America.
+Don’t look now, but a cultural renaissance is underway in the state capital.
+Long overshadowed by flashier California siblings like San Fransico, Los Angeles, and San Diego, Sacramento is ready to muscle its way onto the largest tourism stage in the USA.
 Since the opening of Golden 1 Center in 2016, the city has sprouted numerous microbreweries, trendy boutiques, and gastropubs.
-Sacramento has also embraced the farm-to-table trend, so you won't have to look far to find award-winning chefs serving up hyper-local ingredients.
+Sacramento has also embraced the farm-to-table trend, so you won’t have to look far to find award-winning chefs serving up hyper-local ingredients.
 You will also find a burgeoning arts scene, with over 650 murals adorning a city home to the Open Walls Mural festival.
-Look out Silver Lake - California has a new hipster paradise!
+Look out Silver Lake – California has a new hipster paradise!

 It may still be recovering from the worst natural disaster in its history, but the island of Puerto Rico is once again open for business and ready to re-take its rightful throne as the king of Caribbean travel.
-Visitors looking to explore the best the island has to offer should head straight to the coastal town of Manatí.
-There you'll find the breathtaking Mar Chiquita, a natural pool of water fed by a single narrow entry to the ocean, forming cascading hues of blue and green that lure swimmers into tropical bliss.
-Just 45 minutes away from San Juan, but still off most tourists' maps, Mar Chiquita is an Instagram-sensation in the making.
+Visitors looking to pack their bags and explore the best things to do in Puerto Rico should head straight to the coastal town of Manatí.
+There you’ll find the breathtaking Mar Chiquita, a natural pool of water fed by a single narrow entry to the ocean, forming cascading hues of blue and green that lure swimmers into tropical bliss.
+Just 45 minutes away from San Juan, but still off most tourists’ maps, Mar Chiquita is an Instagram sensation in the making.
+Get planning now with our guide to what to do in Manatí.

 The Caribbean of yore awaits